Skip to main content

 How It Compares to Italian Options in Los Angeles

 For Italian in Los Angeles with OAD credentials, Il Pastaio sits in a competitive but manageable field.
 Osteria Mozza has more name recognition and a harder table to get, but both kitchens take pasta seriously.
 If the Beverly Hills location matters for your occasion, Il Pastaio is the easier book with comparable technical quality.
-Angelini Osteria is worth considering if you want a quieter room with similar Italian craft , it is a better call for an intimate dinner.
+Angelini Osteria is worth considering if you want a quieter room with similar Italian craft, it is a better call for an intimate dinner.
 Antico Nuovo offers a more neighbourhood feel if the Beverly Hills setting is not a priority.

 Beyond the Italian category, Los Angeles has depth across every cuisine tier.
-For context on what the city does at its ceiling, Kato and Hayato operate at the leading of the serious-dining tier.
+For context on what the city does at its ceiling, Kato and Hayato operate at the top of the serious-dining tier.
 Il Pastaio sits comfortably below that price and formality level, which is appropriate for what it is: a well-run, technically credible Italian restaurant in a prime location, not a destination tasting menu.
 Use our full Los Angeles restaurants guide to match the right venue to your occasion.

 Compare Il Pastaio